[This is part one of a two part series on the E-Meter. The second is here.]

 It is the fact that the e-meter actually works that makes it a very integral part of the very effective trapping mechanism of the Church of Scientology.

 Very early on, every new Scientologist is led to believe that they cannot keep any secrets from the e-meter.
+This isn’t true, but Scientologists are led to believe this.
 In session, when the auditor asks about their secrets, their bad actions, the meter reads.
 And the auditor won’t stop until the meter stops reading, meaning the Scientologist has “told all”.

 In this way, the Church of Scientology can and does get all the person’s crimes, sexual problems, secrets and so on.
 Every session starts with those questions.
-The church’s files are quite full and quite complete.
+The church’s files are quite full of this kind of thing and quite complete.

 In addition, the existence and apparent effectiveness of the e-meter convinces the new Scientologist that the rest of the Scientology tech must be just as effective.